phracker/termNFO/README.md

 ===
 GUIs are for pussies, kiddies, and wannabes.
 I'm looking at you `Ascension`.
 Now open your damn .NFO files like a man, man.

-This is basically just a shell alias to `iconv -f cp437 -t utf8`.

 I recommend using the included font, `Terminus`, as your Terminal font.
 But `Andale Mono`, `Monaco`, and `Menlo` will work too.

 Installation